 West Africa has taken important strides in consolidating peace and democratic governance after conflicts, but those gains are increasingly imperiled by new threats and cross-cutting threats and challenges including drug trafficking and growing youth unemployment.
 Through the United Nations Office for West Africa (UNOWA), a Dakar-based political mission managed by the Department of Political Affairs, the United Nations is working with partners around the region to help countries build on progress and cope with threats.
 UNOWA works closely with the Economic Community of West African States (ECOWAS) as well as other partners and UN entities to promote an integrated approach to regional issues.

 The United Nations has long been engaged in the search for a peaceful solution to the conflict over Western Sahara.
-The Department of Political Affairs currently provides staff assistance and guidance to the Personal Envoy of the Secretary-General for Western Sahara, Christopher Ross, who was appointed in January 2009 to continue the search for a negotiated settlement under UN auspices.
+The Department of Political Affairs currently provides staff assistance and guidance to the Personal Envoy of the Secretary-General for Western Sahara to continue the search for a negotiated settlement under UN auspices.